StarmaQ/Articles/IteratorFunctions/iterator_functions.md

 end
 ```
 Fascinating!
-If we were to break down what's happening, the factory `xpairs` first returns the invariant which is `{1,2,3,4}` and initial control variable which is 0, so `{1,2,3,4}` and `0` are passed to `iterator`, iterator increments control variable, uses it and returns the current value, and the next iteration the incremented control variable is passed again which is 1, and you get the picture.
+If we were to break down what's happening, the factory `xpairs` first returns the invariant which is `{1,2,3,4}` and initial control variable which is 0, so `{1,2,3,4}` and `0` are passed to `iterator`, iterator increments control variable, returns and returns the current value, and the next iteration the incremented control variable returned from the previous iteration is passed again which is now 1, it's incremented, returned, and you get the picture.

-When I said the stateful version of `xpairs` is a replica of `ipairs` I kind of lied because `ipairs` returns a stateless iterator just like `pairs`. `string.gmatch` for example returns a stateful iterator.
+When I said the stateful version of `xpairs` is a replica of `ipairs` I kind of lied because `ipairs` returns a stateless iterator just like `pairs`.
+The above code is actually how `ipairs` is written. `string.gmatch` for example returns a stateful iterator.
 How do I know that?
-Well if you printed what it returns you can see it just returns a function.
+Well if you printed what it returns you can see it just returns a function and nothing else.

 Sometimes you'd see people writing something fancy like this

 ```lua